SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ## The Point of a Debate Club
 2 parts: Debate, and Club

-_There have been people who say that the point of a debate club is to debate, and it's bad if you're chilling too much_ I believe chilling is fine if it assists in the direction of the purpose of the club.
+_There have been people who say that the point of a debate club is to debate, and it's bad to chill too much_ I believe chilling is fine in so far as assists in the direction of the purpose of the club. (there I said it, the first and last time I use that debate phrase!!)

 The single biggest purpose of a club is to ==provide value to every single member.==

 Why do people want to join a club?

-- They believe the activity would be enjoyable.
+- They believe the activity will be enjoyable.
 - They believe they'll learn something from the activity.
-- They believe they'll be able to hang out with fun nice people.
+- They believe they'll be able to hang out with nice fun people.

 I will henceforth link all my arguments to these impacts of joy, growth, and community.
 I believe a club should not stray away from meeting these 3 needs of its members.